Frequently Asked Questions About HSA Plans

 How Do I Set Up an HSA?

-You can use our preferred vendor, Bank of America, an independent company, to set up an HSA or you can pick any bank you like.
-To set up your Bank of America HSA, simply visit ibxpress.com after you enroll in a PPO Bronze Reserve plan.
+Through Independence, you can set up an integrated HSA or you can set up an HSA with another vendor.
+When opening an HSA through Independence, simply visit ibxpress.com after you enroll in an HSA-qualified health plan.
 Once you are enrolled and logged in, click on Claims & Spending and select Open a Health Savings Account under I want to.

 Are There HSA Contribution Limits Once I Open an Account?